Technical SEO for 2020: Site Maintenance & Auditing [+ Free Template]

 The same should be done in Bing Webmaster Tools.

 Review your website sitemap every month.
-If you’ve made changes to your site, generate an updated version, and re-submit to Google Search Console and Bing Webmaster Tools.
+If you’ve made changes to your site, generate an updated version and re-submit it to Google Search Console and Bing Webmaster Tools.

 Add Your Sitemap to Your Robots.txt File